 The position of School Resource Officer can be viewed in the context of that of a small town police department.
 The officers assigned to the middle schools with their populations of 1100 to 1400 or more students and staff confronts similar problems as that of a single officer working for a town with a similar population.
 The officers assigned to Lowndes High School with its daily population of around 3000 persons, which exceeds the population of many towns in Georgia and other states, have to deal with similar requests for service as officers working for small police agencies.
 The job of School Resource Officer is an opportunity for investment in the future of our community with an ability to impact that future in a way that few other positions in law enforcement can rival.
 In addition, School Resource Officers provide a first line of defense in the war on terrorism be it from foreign or domestic sources.
 Whereas most officers respond to active shooters, the school resource officer is already there and usually alone when it occurs at a school it is the resource officer that is entrusted with our most valuable possessions; our children.

-The Dive Team (URT / Underwater Recovery Team) was formed in 2003 with the intention to have only a few S.C.U.B.A. certified divers.
+The Dive Team was formed in 2003 with the intention to have only a few S.C.U.B.A. certified divers.
 Since the originating date we have grown to 14 divers all of which are Advanced Open Water divers and Rescue diver certified.
-The URT is a combination of members from all divisions at the Lowndes County Sheriff’s Department.
+The Dive Team is a combination of members from all divisions at the Lowndes County Sheriff’s Department.
 Our main focus is the recovery of Evidence that would be used in the prosecution of Criminal Activity; however we do assist in the recovery of drowning victims.
-The URT assist other agencies as needed or requested.
-The team has the following equipment available at any time; a Dive Van, Two large boats, four smaller Jon boats and each member has his/her own personal equipment.
+The Dive Team assist other agencies as needed or requested.
+The team has the following equipment available at any time; a specially equipped van, two large boats, four smaller Jon boats, and other specialized equipment.